Skip to main content

 Michael Betteridge

-Britten Sinfonia is renowned for its commissioning of outstanding composers and nurturing of the next generation.
-It has helped launch the careers of many composers over its 32-year history.
-Learn more about the Magnum Opus and Opus 1 schemes below.
+Britten Sinfonia is renowned for its commissioning of outstanding composers and nurturing of the next generation, having helped launch the careers of many composers over its 33-year history.
+Join us for the annual showcase of our two composer development programmes.

 Our Magnum Opus composers: